Excelsior-Technologies-Community/PHP_Laravel12_Google_Map_Using_Lat_Long/README.md

 ---
 📌 Why Google Maps in Laravel?

-Showing company locations, offices, or branches.
+Display company locations, offices, or branches.

-Adding markers for stores, events, or real estate.
+Add markers for stores, events, or real estate.

-Dynamically displaying locations from a database.
+Dynamically display locations from a database.

-Learning how to pass PHP data to JavaScript in Blade templates.
+Learn how to pass PHP data to JavaScript in Blade templates.
 ---
 STEP 1: Create Laravel 12 Project

 Command:
 ```
 composer create-project laravel/laravel google-map-app "12.*"
 cd google-map-app